HirotoKakitani/Asayake-website/readme.md

 Once the download finishes, be sure to unzip the file.<br><br><b>You won't need to do this every time you want to make a change to the website.
 As long as you keep a copy of these files somewhere on your computer, you should be good.</b>

 ### Getting a Text Editor
 You'll need some kind of code text editor to make any changes to the website.
 If you don't have one, an easy one to use is <a href="https://code.visualstudio.com/">Visual Studio Code</a>.
 Go ahead and download the latest stable version. <b>For the rest of this document, I'll assume you're using VS Code.
-If you're using some other editor, I'm assuming you can figure out how to do the things described here.</b> <br><br>
+If you're using some other editor, I'll assume you can figure out how to do the things described here.</b> <br><br>
 After you have installed VS Code, you'll need to install a plugin to make making editing a little easier.
 Once VS Code is open, click the "Extensions" menu on the left side of the window.
 There should be a search bar at the top.
 Search for "Live Server" and install it.

 <img src="./res/readme-images/vscode_liveserver.PNG"></img>